L.A. Quartet: Robert Gallaudet

 A former LAPD sergeant who acts as D.A.
 Ellis Loew's Bureau “whip” in the investigations into both “Bloody Christmas” and the Nite Owl slayings.
 Gallaudet eventually passes the bar and becomes a prosecutor, eventually rising to become D.A. after Ellis Loew resigns.
 He becomes an ally of Ed Exley during the Nite Owl investigation, and was also a law school classmate of Dave Klein.
-It laters turns out that he was working with Dudley Smith, who has Gallaudet killed to tie up loose ends.
+It later turns out that he was working with Dudley Smith, who has Gallaudet killed to tie up loose ends.